Cale/open-hamclock-backend/README.md

 Important: Editing your hosts file overrides normal DNS for the specified hostname.
 After this change, anything on this computer that connects to clearskyinstitute.com will go to the OHB test server instead.

 ### /etc/hosts file modification
 The original vision of OHB was to use a 'DNS sinkhole' concept.
 This will tell your system to not use clearskyinstitute.com if you do not use the -b option for local install.
 For now, **do not** use this option if you are self-hosting.
+This is a semi-permanent change.

 ```sudo nano /etc/hosts```